88lex/sasync/README.md

 In most cases if you are having problems the culprit will be your permissions.
 Permissions for Team Drive copy/sync are pretty straighforward:
 EACH SA MUST HAVE READ/WRITE PERMISSION FOR EACH SOURCE/DESTINATION ACCOUNT.
 You can do this individually or with a Group.

 This script will work with My Drive but can be a bit more tricky.
-You may need --drive-shared-with-me and/or --drive-impersonate, as SA accounts have their own (empty) My Drive but SAs cannot directly add shared folders to My Drive.
+You need --drive-shared-with-me and/or --drive-impersonate, as SA accounts have their own (empty) My Drive but SAs cannot add shared folders to My Drive as you do with a normal account.

 There are several files in the repo.
-When you run the script check that the files exist on your local machine and that the script points to them correctly.
+Before running, check that the files exist on your local machine and that the script points to each file in its correct location.

 1. sasync is the main script that pulls sync sets from 'set' files and runs rclone sync (or copy with the -c flag).
 2. json.count is an external counter file for the json set.
 The easiest setup is to number your jsons 1.json, 2.json etc.
 3. set.* files specify rclone source, destination, transfers, checkers, chunks, number of service accounts and max-transfer size.
 4. exclude.txt specifies file patterns to exclude.
 Some files hang rclone server-side copying.
-If that happens to you add them to exclude.txt .
+If that happens then add those file types to exclude.txt .
-5. sacopy simply runs sasync with the -c script.
-Sometimes easier to use for clarity (copy vs sync batches)
+5. sacopy runs sasync with the -c script.
+Sometimes it's easier to use sacopy for clarity (copy vs sync batches).

 Each set.* file specifies which sync pairs you would like to run along with rclone flags for that sync pair.
 The set file format is:
 <pre>